folio-org/okapi/doc/security.md

      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx

-2.4) Okapi receives the request, and processes it like in 1.2
+2.4) Okapi receives the request, and processes it like in 1.2:
- * It checks that we know about tenant "ourlib"
+ * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /permissions/:id, and that are enabled for "ourlib".
  * This list will typically consist of two modules: first "auth", and then the actual "perm" module.
- * Okapi notes that the request contains a X-Okapi-Token.
+ * Okapi notes that the request contains an X-Okapi-Token.
 It saves the token for future use.
  * Okapi checks what permissions are required and desired for these services.
 It is important that the permission module does not require permissions for a simple